- Pets and Animals

 8. Always praise him and let him play with the toy as soon as he performs “find it”.
 Dogs will vary but if you practice with him a few times a day he should have this technique mastered in a few weeks.

 9. Substitute any other products you want your dog to search for.
-There are even products for sale that help you train your dog for bomb detection—I cannot imagine wanting to train a pet for that task!
+Some police services will use products for sale that help you train your dog for bomb detection—but drug sniffing dogs will not need that capability, obviously.

 More About Training Your Dog